 Corporate Financial Management Graduate Certificate

-The Corporate Financial Management Certificate prepares students for financial-decision-making roles within both large and small enterprises.
+The Corporate Financial Management Graduate Certificate prepares students for financial-decision-making roles within both large and small enterprises.
 Topics covered include capital budgeting, raising capital, dividend policy, and foreign currency translation.

-Stakeholder Value/Functional: Students will demonstrate understanding of financial concepts: the risk-return trade-off, the time value of money, cash flows vs. profits, efficient capital markets, and risk & diversification.
+Outcome 1.1: Students will demonstrate understanding of financial concepts: the risk-return trade-off, the time value of money, cash flows vs. profits, efficient capital markets, and risk & diversification.

-Problem Solving/Critical Thinking: Students will analyze, synthesize, and evaluate information and data as the basis for solving problems and making decisions.
+Outcome 2.1: Students will analyze, synthesize, and evaluate information and data as the basis for solving problems and making decisions.

-Interpersonal/Communication skills: Students will demonstrate the ability to correspond effectively and persuasively in a business format, communicate effectively with individuals and within teams, and present to both individuals and groups clearly and convincingly.
+Outcome 3.1: Students will demonstrate the ability to correspond effectively and persuasively in a business format, communicate effectively with individuals and within teams, and present to both individuals and groups clearly and convincingly.

-Ignatian Values: Students will develop an understanding of--and the ability to apply--the following Ignatian values: a commitment to rigorous education and lifelong learning; an insistence upon ethical decision making; a desire for social justice; and a care and concern for others.
+Goal 4: Students will develop an understanding of--and the ability to apply--the following Ignatian values: a commitment to rigorous education and lifelong learning; an insistence upon ethical decision making; a desire for social justice; and a care and concern for others.

-Practical Financial Knowledge: Students will learn how to: measure risk and estimate expected returns; analyze and value fixed income, equity, and derivative securities; use derivative securities in risk management applications; and construct portfolios suitable for various investor characteristics and objectives.
+Goal 5: Students will learn how to: measure risk and estimate expected returns; analyze and value fixed income, equity, and derivative securities; use derivative securities in risk management applications; and construct portfolios suitable for various investor characteristics and objectives.

 FIN 550Shareholder Value Management (Must be completed before the upper-level courses) 13